-Capacity 498 c.c

-${m I}$ NTRODUCTION -
+500 c.c.
+Model 18S

+THE MODERN MOTOR CYCLE unquestionably provides one of the most healthy, economical and pleasant means of transport.
+In addition by reason of its superb braking, high power to weight ratio and ease of control it is, if used with due care, one of the safest vehicles on the road.

-Motorcycling is one of the most economical and pleasurable modes of transport.
-It is our sincere wish that every "A•J•S" owner should obtain, from his mount, the service, comfort and innumerable miles of low-cost travel that we have earnestly endeavoured to build into it.
-However, it must be remembered that, although a motor cycle is of simple design and construction, it is, nevertheless, a highly specialised piece of engineering.
-In consequence, it must be intelligently and efficiently maintained in order to provide unfailing reliability.
+It is our sincere desire that every owner should obtain from his mount the service, comfort and innumerable miles of low cost travel that we have earnestly endeavoured to build into it.

+It must be borne in mind however, that although of simple design and construction, it is nevertheless a highly specialised piece of engineering and must in consequence be intelligently and efficiently maintained in order to provide unfailing reliability.

-In this book are non-technical instructions for carrying out all the maintenance operations likely to be called for in strenuous service and illustrations are provided to assist.
-Neglect to make essential adjustments, only casual attention to lubrication and the lack of periodical maintenance attention will soon neutralise the best efforts of the designers and may bring needless trouble to the owner.
+In this book we provide non-technical instructions for carrying out all the maintenance operations likely to be called for in normal service, together with assisting illustrations.

+To owners of long experience we tender apologies for the elementary nature of some of the contents of this handbook, but owners whether novice or expert are advised to read the contents from beginning to end.

-We are always pleased to give " A • J • S " owners the full benefit of our wide experience in matters relating to motor cycles of our manufacture and elsewhere will be found details of the particulars that should be given us when making such an enquiry.
+We are at all times pleased to give owners the full benefit of our wide experience in matters relating to motor cycles of our manufacture and elsewhere will be found details of the particulars required when making enquiries of our Service Department.